sdmcraft/SlingDynamo/README.md

 Running Tests
 =============
 This project uses 'Sling Testing Tools' as specified at [0](http://sling.apache.org/documentation/development/sling-testing-tools.html).
 The integration tests are run via HTTP requests against a Sling test instance that is started during the Maven build cycle.
-This blog at [1](http://labs.sixdimensions.com/blog/2013-06-05/creating-integration-tests-apache-sling/) was really helpful in getting things setup for writing the integration tests.
+This blog at [1](http://labs.sixdimensions.com/blog/2013-06-05/creating-integration-tests-apache-sling/) is really helpful in getting things setup for writing the integration tests.

 Also the tests use local DynamoDB instance (see [2](http://labs.sixdimensions.com/blog/2013-06-05/creating-integration-tests-apache-sling/)) which is basically a local DynamoDB setup with the same api support as the real dynamodb on AWS.
 This prevents the tests from incurring api usage costs on AWS.
 Here's a very useful resource for integrating local dynamodb with maven build cycle at [3](http://dynamodb.jcabi.com/)